MonishaCelestina/Assignment2/README.md

 - Spotify feature (using API)

   **Additional Features**

-- User that completes the trivia quiz questions will be given a discount code for their participation.
+- (Trivia page) User that completes the trivia quiz questions will be given a discount code for their participation.
 This can be used when they want to purchase items from the record store.
+- (Trivia page) When the user clicks on play and next button, a loading bar animation will be shown before showing the next page.

 ## **Technologies Used**